Dog turning on stove likely caused home fire, investigators say - NewsBreak

 The owner of the dogs, who asked not to be identified, spoke to KSNT about what happened.

-She and her dogs named Moses and Moose were all home safe as of Tuesday evening and cleaning up after the fire.Here’s how ‘tax-friendly’ Indiana is compared to other states
+She and her dogs named Moses and Moose were all home safe as of Tuesday evening and cleaning up after the fire.Ex-preschool nurse arrested on child sex charges in Manhattan

 Neither the owner nor TFD could confirm which of the dogs may have turned on a stove burner.